15 Frequently Asked Questions about SHC

 Q7.
 What’s St. Johns Place?

 St. Johns Place is our newest program—or rather project, since it is kind of larger than one program.
-The short answer is that St. Johns Place is an apartment building we purchased and renovated last year to provide affordable housing to clients of partnering organizations.
+The short answer is that St. Johns Place is an apartment building we purchased and renovated in 2017 to provide affordable housing to clients of partnering organizations.

 The longer answer requires me to get into the recent history of SHC.
 So, St. Johns Place used to be just another neglected apartment complex on the outskirts of The Plaza.
 Neighbors complained about the rundown building and unruly residents.
 Usually people resist any effort to house the homeless “in their backyard.”
 But because of the poor reputation of St. Johns Place, we were welcomed with open arms when we came into the neighborhood, purchased the place, renovated it, and then staffed it with a team of our case managers.